-Jacob Teter (YSSP'13 & University of California, Davis) looked at policies for the wise use of scarce water resources in energy infrastructure development, under GHG mitigation targets.
-(Funded by the US NMO, National Academy of Sciences)
+Jacob Teter (YSSP '13 & University of California, Davis) looked at policies for the wise use of scarce water resources in energy infrastructure development, under GHG mitigation targets.

-Melissa Whitaker (YSSP'13 & University of California, Berkley) modeled the effects of interaction asymmetries in order to explore the role of functional diversity on interaction dynamics.
-(Funded by the US NMO, National Academy of Sciences)
+Melissa Whitaker (YSSP '13 & University of California, Berkley) modeled the effects of interaction asymmetries in order to explore the role of functional diversity on interaction dynamics.

-Fang Yan (YSSP'11 & University of Illinois-Urbana and Champaign) identified and parameterized superemitters in emission models and investigated the effectiveness of policies which aim at eliminating superemitters.
-(Funded by the US NMO, National Academy of Sciences)
+Fang Yan (YSSP '11 & University of Illinois-Urbana and Champaign) identified and parameterized superemitters in emission models and investigated the effectiveness of policies which aim at eliminating superemitters.

-Aika Yano (YSSP'11 & Georgia Institute of Technology) researched the impacts of the 2010 Russian Wildfire Emissions on air quality in the surrounding region and the affects this had on local communities and how deaths may have been avoided if the fire had burnt differently.
-(Funded by the US NMO, National Academy of Sciences)
+Aika Yano (YSSP '11 & Georgia Institute of Technology) researched the impacts of the 2010 Russian Wildfire Emissions on air quality in the surrounding region and the affects this had on local communities and how deaths may have been avoided if the fire had burnt differently.

-Sam Hyun Yoo (YSSP'12 & Arizona State University) investigated the contribution that female education had on the decline in fertility in South Korea since the mid-twentieth century.
-(Funded by the US NMO, National Academy of Sciences)
+Sam Hyun Yoo (YSSP '12 & Arizona State University) investigated the contribution that female education had on the decline in fertility in South Korea since the mid-twentieth century.